Subhuti/AirTrack-Lite/README.md

 ## Installation Instructions

+AirTrack Lite is intended for evaluation and demonstration purposes and is not a production deployment.

 1. Download and unzip the Installer Package.
 2. Open a Terminal inside the unzipped folder.
 3. Make the install script executable: